journalehsan/bomi/src/mpv/DOCS/man/vo.rst

             Scale parameter (``t``).
 Increasing this makes the result blurrier.
             Defaults to 1.

-        sharpen3, sharpen5
-            Sharpening strength.
-Increasing this makes the image sharper but adds more ringing and aliasing.
-Defaults to 0.5.

         oversample
             Minimum distance to an edge before interpolation is used.
 Setting this to 0 will always interpolate edges, whereas setting it to 0.5